Compact City for German cities: What we can learn from Japan and China in the field of urbanization – Image: Xpert.Digital

-🌏 Germany can learn a lot from the experiences of Japan and China in the area of urbanization.
+🌏 Germany can learn a great deal from Japan's and China's experiences in urbanization.
 Both Asian countries have made remarkable progress in recent decades.
-They offer valuable insights and practical examples of how Germany can make its cities more sustainable, livable and future-proof.
+They offer valuable insights and practical examples of how Germany can make its cities more sustainable, livable, and future-proof.

 🌟 Japanese efficiency 💡